newrelic/k8s-metadata-injection/docs/lifecycle.md

 #### Non-intrusive commitment

-We are commited to keep the webhook as a non-intrusive mechanism for injecting the required env vars into the containers.
+We are committed to keep the webhook as a non-intrusive mechanism for injecting the required env vars into the containers.
 In order to achieve this we took the following design decisions:

 1. The `failurePolicy` is set to `Ignore`.
 Any response from our webhook with a non success HTTP Status Code will be then skipped, so the Kubernetes API will continue the execution of the request lifecycle.